David Wedderburn (writer)

 David Wedderburn (c.1580 – 23 October 1646) was a writer, and schoolmaster at Aberdeen Grammar School.
-Though his date of birth is not known, he was baptised on 2 January 1580, and was educated in Aberdeen.
+Though his date of birth is not known, he was baptised on 2 January 1580.

+He was educated in Aberdeen.
 He started working at Aberdeen Grammar School in April 1602.

 Wedderburn contributed a Latin poem for the celebrations to welcome James VI and I to Falkland Palace on 19 May 1617.
 This was the first royal visit to Scotland since 1603.
 In the poem the King, after a day of hunting, is asked to contemplate the memorials of Scotland's past, victories over the Romans and Vikings, the wars of Scottish Independence, and the present union of the kingdoms of Britain.
 The poem was presented again when some of the royal party visited Aberdeen, and the burgh corporation gave Wedderburn 50 merks.

 He had a number of publications, including his 1633 work Institutiones grammaticae; and Vocabula, first published in 1636.
 He died in Aberdeen.

 This was a Latin grammar, using sporting exemplars to help teach Latin.

 The golf section was titled Baculus, a stick.
 Wedderburn believed that this was the derivation of the term golf as meaning 'club'.
 There were a number of other golf terms including the first clear mention of the golf hole.